Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Illustration: Persuading the Receiver to Listen

 }

 In order to show that this strategy profile is indeed an equilibrium, first consider the receiver's incentives given the sender's strategy.
-If $p\not\in(\hat{\pi}_{\ell L},\hat{p})$, then the sender never provides information, so the receiver has no incentive to wait, and will take an action immediately.
-If $p\in(\hat{\pi}_{\ell L},\hat{p})$, then the sender never moves the belief into the region where the receiver \emph{strictly} prefers to take action $r$ (i.e., strictly above $\hat{p}$).
+If $p\not\in[\hat{\pi}_{\ell L},\hat{p})$, then the sender never provides information, so the receiver has no incentive to wait, and will take an action immediately.
+If $p\in[\hat{\pi}_{\ell L},\hat{p})$, then the sender never moves the belief into the region where the receiver \emph{strictly} prefers to take action $r$ (i.e., strictly above $\hat{p}$).
 This implies that the receiver's expected payoff is equal to $U_{\ell}(p_{0})$ minus any listening cost she may incur.
 Therefore, again, it is optimal for the receiver to take an action immediately.

 Now consider the sender's incentives given the receiver's strategy.
 If $p\geq\hat{p}$, then it is trivially optimal for the sender to pass.
 Now suppose that $p<\hat{p}$.
-Our refinement, discussed at the end of Section \ref{sec:model}, requires that the sender choose an information structure that maximizes her flow payoff, which is given by\footnote{The equation follows from the fact that under the given strategy profile, the sender's value function is $V(p)=v$ if $p\geq\hat{p}$ and $V(p)=0$ otherwise; and when the target posterior is $q_{i}$, a Poisson jump occurs at rate $\lambda p(1-p)/|q_{i}-p|$.}
+Our refinement, (iii) in Definition \ref{def:mpe}, requires that the sender choose a flow experiment that maximizes her instantaneous payoff, which is given by\footnote{The objective function follows from the fact that under the given strategy profile, the sender's value function is $V(p)=v$ if $p\geq\hat{p}$ and $V(p)=0$ otherwise; and when the target posterior is $q$, a Poisson jump occurs at rate $\lambda p(1-p)/|q-p|$.}

+If the sender chooses any nontrivial experiment, its jump target must be $q=\hat{p}$. {Hence the sender's best response is either to maximize the jump rate to $\hat{p}$ (i.e., $\alpha(\hat p;p)=1$) or to pass.} The former is optimal if and only if $\frac{\lambda p(1-p)}{\hat{p}-p}v\ge c$, or equivalently $p\ge\hat{\pi}_{\ell L}$.\footnote{ Absent (iii) in Definition \ref{def:mpe}, there are many additional equilibria in which, in the stopping region, the sender may simply refuse to experiment or adopt an arbitrary Poisson experiment with jumps targeting beliefs other than $\hat p$ within the same stopping region.
+None of these alternative equilibria survive in the corresponding discrete-time setting.
+Our refinement allows us to select the continuous-time limit of the unique discrete-time no-persuasion equilibrium, and Theorem \ref{thm:persuasion-failure} holds \emph{despite} this refinement.} \end{proof}